abelsj60/my-site/app/data/reveries/02-02-2019-welcome-to-reverie.md

 Here's how it works:

-* Reverie is accessed through the footer, not header, because it's like a daydream — irregular and ancillary to the the site.
+* Reverie is accessed through the footer, not header, because it's like a daydream — irregular and ancillary to the site.
 * Clicking Reverie from Reverie will take you back to whereever you were before it.
 If you came directly here, you'll go home.
 * I built this from scratch.
 It's an actual, real-life, home-grown blog.
 Half the point was to figure out how to do it.
 I'll write about that soon-ish.